secretBiology/helpers/README.md

 # helpers
 helper classes for all secret biology projects

+**NOTE: Java version of this repository will no longer get any updates.**

 This project is currently in development phase.
 To get beta functions, use following.

 ### Specifications